-Sentences for Use of Gun in Crime of Violence, Drug Trafficking
+Sentences for the use of Guns in Crime of Violence, Drug Trafficking

 Finally, with respect to the range of § 924 penalties, all of which are to be applied “in addition to” the predicate offense, they are severe and unforgiving.

-- The possession of a deadly weapon mandates a sentence of not less than 5 years;
+- The possession of a deadly weapon mandates a sentence of not less than five years;

 - The brandishing of a firearm mandates a sentence of not less than 7 years;